In our increasingly results-oriented world, it’s easy to apply the same organizational health measurements to church as we do in business.

 But these measurements tend to focus more on the nuts and bolts and not as much on spiritual aspects.

-While these business-type measurements are fine for their purposes, ask your church these three questions to help determine its spiritual health.
+While these business-type measurements are fine for their purposes, ask your church these three questions to determine its spiritual health.

 1. Are we impacting our community with the love of Jesus?